-Forced to travel interstate almost every second week, they clock up enormous miles as they traverse the country to be part of this sport we love.
+I get it, though.
+I really do.
+Forced to travel interstate almost every second week, some teams clock up enormous miles as they traverse the country to be part of this sport we love.

 So, how do the teams fare away from home, and who is travelling best at the moment?

 The Mongrel has devised a little ladder to assess who is the best road team in the league.
 Oh, the Vic teams will still get a look in if they’re good enough, and whilst I fully expect a number of fans to say this system is rigged to favour non-Victorian teams… I really don’t care.
 Stop your whining.

 The Road Warrior Ladder is named after one of the best Tag Teams of all time.
 Don’t come at me with your Demolition garbage, or your Powers of Pain crap… they were Road Warrior rip-offs… who were, in turn, rip-offs of the 1980s movie, Mad Max.

 It was called The Road Warrior in the United States because… geez, I’m not a film buff.
 Do your own homework.

 Anyway, you get four points for an interstate win and two points for a win at an away venue that IS NOT played at the venue you consider your home ground.
 I don’t care if it’s not your home game – you’re still at the ground you play your home games.
 The Road Warrior Ladder Nazi isn’t concerned with your feelings – just facts.